The Best Studio Management CRMs for Photographers for 2025

 CRM stands for ‘Customer Relationship Management’ software, also referred to as Studio Management Software when it’s specifically for photographers and creatives.

-For this article, I wanted to ask the wider elopement photography community their thoughts too, and while Dubsado and Studio Ninja came out as the clear favourites, there were a number of CRMs for photographers that stood out for different reasons.
-I asked in my Facebook group which platforms people used, and for some quotes about why they had chosen a particular platform.
+For this article, I wanted to ask the wider elopement photography community their thoughts too, and while Dubsado and Studio Ninja came out as the clear favorites, there were a number of CRMs for photographers that stood out for different reasons.
+I asked in my Facebook group which platforms people used and for some quotes about why they had chosen a particular platform.

 From the poll in the group, this was the breakdown of CRMs that the photographers used: